 8. St. Joseph’s College- New York

 St. Joseph’s College (SJC) is dedicated to providing a welcoming and supportive environment for our military-affiliated students, who currently number over 300.
 SJC accepts all military and veteran education benefits, provides for unlimited Yellow Ribbon Program funding and is a proud member of the Department of Defense’s Service Members Opportunity Colleges (SOC).
+The school is also one of the best military spouse friendly colleges.
 For those seeking an undergraduate degree or certificate, SJC offers a special military tuition discount of $250 per credit, for up to 10 credits, for those currently serving (active, guard, reserves) and for spouses and dependents of those on active duty.
 Courses are taught at eight locations, including land-based campuses, online and at five military installations.
 Weekend, evening and online courses are popular options among our military and veteran families.
 Both SJC Brooklyn and SJC Long Island boast nationally-sanctioned Student Veterans of America Chapters, whose members are highly-active within the College and who consistently partner with the local military and veteran community.
 A spacious Veterans Resource Center/Lounge promotes collaboration and the discovery of available campus and community resources.
 For more information, visit sjcny.edu.

 9. Columbia College